Colonel Sanders: 1952–1980: Kentucky Fried Chicken

 Sanders remained the company's symbol after selling it, traveling 200,000 mi a year on the company's behalf and filming many TV commercials and appearances.
 He retained much influence over executives and franchisees, who respected his culinary expertise and feared what The New Yorker described as "the force and variety of his swearing" when a restaurant or the company varied from what executives described as "the Colonel's chicken".

 One change the company made was to the gravy, which Sanders had bragged was so good that "it'll make you throw away the durn chicken and just eat the gravy" but which the company simplified to reduce time and cost.
 As late as 1979 Sanders made surprise visits to KFC restaurants, and if the food disappointed him, he denounced it to the franchisee as "God-damned slop" or pushed it onto the floor.

 In 1973, Sanders sued Heublein Inc.—the then parent company of Kentucky Fried Chicken—over the alleged misuse of his image in promoting products he had not helped develop.
 In 1975, Heublein Inc. unsuccessfully sued Sanders for libel after he publicly described their gravy as being "sludge" with a "wall-paper taste".

 Sanders and his wife reopened their Shelbyville restaurant as "Claudia Sanders, The Colonel's Lady" and served KFC-style chicken there as part of a full-service dinner menu, and talked about expanding the restaurant into a chain.
 He was sued by the company for it.
 After reaching a settlement with Heublein, he sold the Colonel's Lady restaurant, and it has continued to operate, currently as the Claudia Sanders Dinner House.
-It serves his "original recipe" fried chicken as part of its non-fast-food dinner menu, and it is the only non-KFC restaurant that serves an authorized version of the fried chicken recipe.
+It serves his "original recipe" fried chicken as part of its non-fast-food dinner menu, and is the only non-KFC restaurant that serves an authorized version of the fried chicken recipe.

 Sanders remained critical of Kentucky Fried Chicken's food.
-In the late 1970s he told the Louisville Courier-Journal:
+In an October 1975 article in the Louisville Courier-Journal, he told journalist Dan Kauffman:

 Public image and personality

-After being recommissioned as a Kentucky colonel in 1950 by Governor Lawrence Wetherby, Sanders began to dress the part, growing a goatee and wearing a black frock coat (later switching to a white suit), a string tie, and referring to himself as "Colonel".
+After being recommissioned as a Kentucky colonel in 1950 by Governor Lawrence Wetherby, Sanders began to dress the part, growing a goatee and wearing a black frock coat (later switching to a white suit) and a black ribbon bow tie, and referring to himself as "Colonel".
 His associates went along with the title change, "jokingly at first and then in earnest", according to biographer Josh Ozersky.

 He never wore anything else in public during the last 20 years of his life, using a heavy wool suit in the winter and a light cotton suit in the summer.
 He bleached his mustache and goatee to match his white hair.

 John Y. Brown Jr. remembered Sanders as "a brilliant man with a gourmet flair for food, a visionary and a great motivator, with the style of a showman and the discipline of a Vince Lombardi."